Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

   : [];
 ```

+Long story short, we iterate over letters and accumulate each new word in `Word` until we reach capital letter.
+We understand it when `IsUppercase` returns true.
+When a string is empty, a tuple with all words is returned.

 https://tsplay.dev/w6PD0m 🏝

 That's not final solution.
 If you have a look at it, you will see that it's correctly working for lowercase oneword and camel case.
 How come?